Happypig375/Box3D/README.md

 | Post-process | `Scripts/PostProcessNativeMethods.cs` | Remaps C math functions to `System.MathF`, fixes boolean comparisons, deduplicates declarations |
 | Generate docs | `Scripts/DocGen.cs` | Extracts Doxygen comments from C headers and writes `Box3D.xml` for IntelliSense |

-The package version is derived automatically from the submodule's `CMakeLists.txt` (currently `0.1.0`) with a date-based revision suffix, so it always reflects the upstream version you're binding against.
+The package version is derived automatically from the submodule's `CMakeLists.txt` with a date-based revision suffix, so it always reflects the upstream version you're binding against.

 ---